microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Update-MgIdentityGovernanceLifecycleWorkflowTaskDefinition.md

   - `[WorkflowTemplateId <String>]`: key: id of workflowTemplate
   - `[WorkflowVersionNumber <Int32?>]`: key: versionNumber of workflowVersion

-PARAMETERS <IMicrosoftGraphIdentityGovernanceParameter[]>: The parameters that must be supplied when creating a workflow task object.
+PARAMETERS <IMicrosoftGraphIdentityGovernanceParameter[]>: The parameters that must be supplied when creating a workflow task object.Supports $filter(any).
   - `[Name <String>]`: The name of the parameter.
   - `[ValueType <String>]`: valueType
   - `[Values <String[]>]`: The values of the parameter.